-Materiality Main Fund Transport Fund Planning materiality - This is the calculated figure we use in assessing the overall impact of audit adjustments on the financial statements.
-It has been set at 1% of net assets for the year ended 31 March 2018 based on the latest audited accounts for 2017/18. £41 million £1 million Performance materiality - This acts as a trigger point.
+Materiality Main Fund Transport Fund Planning materiality - This is the figure we calculate to assess the overall impact of audit adjustments on the financial statements.
+For 2019/20 it has been set at 1% of gross assets as at 31 March 2019 based on the latest audited accounts, which are the 2018/19 annual accounts. £45 million £3.2 million Performance materiality - This acts as a trigger point.
 If the aggregate of errors identified during the financial statements audit exceeds performance materiality this would indicate that further audit procedures should be considered.
-Using our professional judgement, we have calculated performance materiality at 75% of planning materiality. £31 million £0.75 million Reporting threshold (i.e. clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
-This has been calculated at 2.5% of planning materiality (with a maximum of £250,000 as Audit Scotland considers that the Scottish public would perhaps find it unreasonable that an amount beyond this maximum could ever be described as "clearly trivial"). £250 thousand £25 thousand
+Using our professional judgement, we have calculated performance materiality at 75% of planning materiality. £33.75 million £2.4 million Reporting threshold (i.e. clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
+This has been calculated at 2.5% of planning materiality (with a maximum of £250,000 as Audit Scotland considers that the Scottish public.would perhaps find it unreasonable that an amount beyond this maximum could ever be described as "clearly trivial"). £250 thousand £80 thousand